fsrur/cs344/README.md

 ## Code Structure

-The `main` function contains the primary read-evaluate-print loop (REPL) of the shell.
+The <b>main</b> function contains the primary read-evaluate-print loop (REPL) of the shell.
 This includes prompting for and reading input, parsing and executing the input commands.

-The `wordsplit` function is responsible for splitting a string into words, recognizing comments, and handling backslash escapes.
+The <b>wordsplit</b> function is responsible for splitting a string into words, recognizing comments, and handling backslash escapes.

-The `expand` function is used for parameter expansion in the shell, substituting instances of '$' with appropriate values.
+The <b>expand</b> function is used for parameter expansion in the shell, substituting instances of '$' with appropriate values.

-The `param_scan` function finds the next instance of a parameter within a word and sets the start and end pointers to the parameter token.
+The <b>param_scan</b> function finds the next instance of a parameter within a word and sets the start and end pointers to the parameter token.

-The `build_str` function builds up a base string by appending supplied strings or character ranges to it.
+The <b>build_str</b> function builds up a base string by appending supplied strings or character ranges to it.

 ## Build and Usage

 To build this shell, use a C compiler like gcc.

-`gcc shell.c -o shell`
+`gcc smallsh.c -o smallsh`

 To run the shell, use the following command.

-`./shell`
+`./smallsh`

 You can now type in commands at the prompt as you would in a regular shell.
 Press Ctrl+C to stop a running process and Ctrl+Z to pause a running process.